 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Let's talk about estimating equipment costs.
 So what equipment do you need and for how long?
-If you're self-performing any labor, you need to consider if any equipment is needed or required for installing materials or providing a task.
-Equipment is sometimes provided by the general contractor and could be available to the subcontractors as needed.
+If you're self-performing any labor, you need to consider whether any equipment is needed for installing materials or completing a task.
+Equipment is sometimes provided by the general contractor and may be available to the subcontractors as needed.

 Equipment such as backhoes and forklifts require operators, which is a labor category.
-So as you add labor to the project or equipment to the project, recognize that either one of those may require each other in order for it to function.
-It's not uncommon that some equipment may be used sporadically for the duration of the project.
+So as you add labor to the project or equipment to the project, recognize that either one may require the other to function.
+It's not uncommon for some equipment to be used sporadically throughout the duration of the project.

-In this case, the equipment should be priced out separately for its rental period and the estimated operator labor may be calculated for only 50 percent of the time.
-Keep in mind that each time you have a piece of equipment delivered out to a job site, it usually costs money to mobilize it.
-They come in, they drop it off, and they come back in, they pick it up.
+In this case, the equipment should be priced separately for its rental period, and the estimated operator labor may be calculated for only 50 percent of the time.
+Keep in mind that each time you have a piece of equipment delivered to a job site, it usually costs money for mobilization.
+They drop it off and later return to pick it up.

-It might be more cost effective to have the piece of equipment on site for an extended duration of time until you're done with it.
-If you only need a piece of equipment at the very beginning and perhaps at the very end of a 12-month long project, it may be worthy of actually just renting it one month at a time with two mobilizations.
+It might be more cost-effective to have the piece of equipment on site for an extended duration until you're finished with it.
+If you only need a piece of equipment at the very beginning and perhaps at the very end of a 12-month project, it may make more sense to rent it one month at a time with two mobilizations.
 It's important to know the productivity when using specific equipment.

-A backfill and an operator may be able to dig 50 feet of a 6-foot deep trench per hour.
-After the trench is done and the work takes place, it's important to recognize that the trench backfill needs to be taken into account as well.
+A backhoe and an operator may be able to dig 50 feet of a 6-foot-deep trench per hour.
+After the trench is done and the work takes place, it's important to recognize that trench backfill must also be accounted for.
 Therefore, the equipment needs to be available when all the backfill takes place.

-The productivity of the initial work period is easy to define, but the backfill has added an additional time frame to the equipment requirements.
-It's important to double check all equipment requirements and understand how productive the equipment will be at each task.
+The productivity of the initial work period is easy to define, but the backfill has added an additional timeframe to the equipment requirements.
+It's important to double-check all equipment requirements and understand how productive the equipment will be for each task.
 This way, you can appropriately define the labor and rental periods.